MichaelCade/90DaysOfDevOps/Days/day60.md

 You can find out more information on the [Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs/resources/container)

 The above is a very simple demo of what can be done with Terraform plus Docker and how we can now manage this under the Terraform state.
-We covered docker compose in the containers section and there is a little crossover in a way between this, infrastructure as code as well as then Kubernetes.
+We covered docker-compose in the containers section and there is a little crossover in a way between this, infrastructure as code as well as then Kubernetes.

-For the purpose of showing this and how Terraform can handle a little more complexity, we are going to take the docker compose file for wordpress and mysql that we created with docker compose and we will put this to Terraform.
-You can find the [docker-wordpress.tf](/Days/IaC/Docker-Wordpress/docker-wordpress.tf)
+To show this and how Terraform can handle a little more complexity, we are going to take the docker-compose file for WordPress and MySQL that we created with docker-compose and we will put this to Terraform.
+You can find the [docker-wordpress.tf](/Days/IaC/Docker-WordPress/docker-WordPress.tf)

 ```
 terraform {